The Shop Floor App displays all the Operations on open Manufacturing orders (MO) that have been assigned to a specific Operator.

 Scanning a barcode of the ingredient.

-When operator has added an ingredient and inserted it's quantity then the ingredient is also displayed as a recipe row on the MO.
+When an operator adds an ingredient and inserted its quantity, the ingredient is also displayed as a recipe row on the MO.

-- Any Notes added to the Manufacturing Order (taken from the Additional info section on the MO in the Katana MRP site).
-You cannot edit notes directly in the SFC app, but the operator can leave additional comments when finishing the last task of a manufacturing order.
+- Any Notes added to the MO (taken from the Additional info section on the MO in the Katana MRP site).
+You can't edit notes directly in the app, but the operator can leave additional comments when finishing the last task of a MO.
 Read more